Bandar bin Sultan Al Saud: Assassination rumors

 In July 2012, the rumours of his assassination were reported by DEBKAfile and later published in Tehran Times.
 This news was denied by Arab News and the journalist David Ignatius.

-In August 2013, The Wall Street Journal reported that Bandar had been appointed to lead Saudi Arabia's efforts to topple Syrian President Bashar Assad.
+In August 2013, The Wall Street Journal reported that Bandar had been appointed to lead Saudi Arabia's efforts to topple Syrian President Bashar al-Assad.
 According these reports Bandar acted as the lynchpin in arming the jihadis fighting Assad.
 The US Central Intelligence Agency considered this a sign of how serious Saudi Arabia was about this aim.
 The Journal reported that in late 2012 Saudi intelligence, under Bandar's direction, began efforts to convince the US that the Assad government was using chemical weapons.

 Bandar was also described as "jetting from covert command centers near the Syrian front lines to the Élysée Palace in Paris and the Kremlin in Moscow, seeking to undermine the Assad regime."
 He had a simple message: my kingdom has the money needed to defeat Assad—and we're ready to use it.

 On 15 April 2014, Bandar was removed from his position "at his own request" according to the announcement in the Saudi state media.
 He remained as secretary general of the National Security Council until it was abolished in January 2015.

 Views

 Bandar considers himself an American Hamiltonian conservative.
 Before the 2000 U.S. presidential election was decided, he invited George H. W. Bush to go pheasant shooting on his English estate in a "Desert Storm reunion".
 After the September 11 attacks in 2001, in an interview in The New York Times, he stated, "Bin Laden used to come to us when America through the CIA and Saudi Arabia were helping our brother mujahideen in Afghanistan to get rid of the communist secularist Soviet Union forces.
 Osama bin Laden came and said 'Thank you.
 Thank you for bringing the Americans to help us.'
 At that time, I thought he couldn't lead eight ducks across the street."

 Bandar argued some researchers "learn to speak a few words of Arabic and call themselves experts about the affairs of my country."
-In 2007, during his tenure as National Security Secretary, Bandar proposed that the Kingdom have greater contact with Israel, because he regarded Iran as a more serious threat than Israel.

-According to American diplomat and former ambassador to Israel, Martin S. Indyk, Bandar has a strong anti-Palestinian view, rooted in the Palestinian support to Saddam Hussein's Iraq in his invasion of Kuwait.